 Marketers face a huge challenge.
-A simple, everyday concept that brutally murders sales and conversions.
+A simple, everyday concept that brutally murders sales and conversion rates.

 As long as someone thinks “I can always do this tomorrow,” they have absolutely no reason to buy from you.

-That’s why so many marketers rely on urgency, scarcity, and loss aversion to sell products.
-A prospect waiting for “tomorrow” isn’t actually saying no to your offer—there’s choosing not to make a decision at all.
+That’s why so many marketers rely on urgency, the scarcity principle, and loss aversion to sell products.
+A prospect waiting for “tomorrow” isn’t actually saying no to your offer — there’s choosing not to make a decision at all.

 When you use urgency to sell, you take tomorrow off the table altogether.